21 Questions To Ask When Buying Dental Practice

 Conclusion:

-One of the most crucial steps in the due diligence process is by far the interview with the seller.
-But maybe these deliberate inquiries will help you avoid significant hazards and take advantage of a huge opportunity.
+One of the most critical steps in the due diligence process is the interview with the seller.
+Thoughtful inquiries during this stage can help you avoid significant pitfalls and capitalize on substantial opportunities.